 is non-NONE

-) or when it is the currently active app (i.e. the hmiLevel is FULL
+) or when it is the currently active app (i.e. the hmiLevel

 BOOL isAlertAllowed = [self.sdlManager.permissionManager isRPCNameAllowed:SDLRPCFunctionNameAlert]; BOOL isSubtleAlertAllowed = [self.sdlManager.permissionManager isRPCNameAllowed:SDLRPCFunctionNameSubtleAlert];